 - Hurl is used in the development of SWS!

 - This is the default choice for most people.
 However, I have found that it has gotten too bloated with features for what I use it for.
 However, it is a great product!

 - hoppscotch.io is a good alternative to Postman.

-curlis also a tried and true tools for the techies.
+curlis also a tried and true tool for the techies.

 Understanding HTTP Syntax

-If you don’t have a firm understanding of HTTP concepts, I highly recommend that you read this very short and concise book.
+If you don’t have a firm understanding of HTTP concepts, I highly recommend that you read this concise book.

-We will be documenting most HTTP calls in HTTP syntax in this documentation so it is important that you have a general understanding of HTTP.
-If you prefer a more visual intruction I suggest you Search YouTube for HTTP introductions
+We will be documenting most HTTP calls in HTTP syntax in this documentation so you must have a general understanding of HTTP.
+If you prefer a more visual instruction I suggest you Search YouTube for HTTP introductions